dop-cluster/HPC-Documentation/Page-6.md

 > Intuitatively, a process is like a full program running in its own memory space, a thread is more like a smaller task or part of that program

-Common libraries that support MPI programming:
+Common libraries that support Distributed memory parallelism:
 * **OPENMPI** - Supports C,C++ and Fortran.
 *  **MPICH** - Supports C,C++ and Fortran.
 *  **mpi4py** - Library that provides bindings for MPI in Python.
 It allows programs to ultilize OPENMPI and MPICH functionalities.